uillinois-community/user-provisioning/README.md

 >curl -u "*username*:*personal_token*" -X POST -H "Accept: application/vnd.github.v3+json" https://api.github.com/orgs/ORG_NAME/invitations -d '{"email":*email*,"role":*role*}'
 >
 >More detailed information on this API can be found at: https://docs.github.com/en/free-pro-team@latest/rest/reference/orgs#create-an-organization-invitation

+### ssoUsernameByOrg.py
+**ssoUsernameByOrg.py** is a python3 script to run a graphQL query to GitHub to receive a list of users in the organization and their SSO identity.

+Pre-requisite installs
+>pip3 install -r requirements.txt

+Put your Personal Access Token in a `GITHUB_TOKEN` environment variable, or in a `.env` file

+Usage
+> python3 ssoUsernameByOrg.py GitHubOrganizationName

+Returns
+CSV of `githubUsername,SsoIdentity`